weiliu2016/weiliu2016.github.io/_pages/teaching.md

 * AAE3009 Operations Research and Computational Analytics in Air Transport Operations
 * AAE5102 Operations Research, Resource Planning and Engineering Management in Aviation
 * AAE6106 Networked Transportation and Air Traffic Systems
+* AAE6202 Mathematics and Computational Methods for Aviation Engineering Applications

 At the University of New South Wales, 2018 - 2021
 --------